RJFranqui/spotify-deployed/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This was my first attempt at full stack development!
+This was my attempt at full stack development!
 The project is 90% complete with all that remains being the strip subscription model.
 So if the profile page doesnt work like you would think this is why!

 ## Getting Started